 - Causes of swollen ankles and feet are numerous including:

 - Most people who spend time standing or sitting and those people with causes listed above are at risk for feet and ankle swelling.

-- Swelling symptoms depend on the underlying cause so symptoms may range from a painless increase in foot and ankle diameter (size) to skin changes of color, texture changes that may be localized to one or both or ankles; other symptoms may include warm skin and ulceration with pus drainage
+- Swelling symptoms depend on the underlying cause so symptoms may range from a painless increase in foot and ankle diameter (size) to skin changes of color, and texture changes that may be localized to one or both or ankles.
+Other symptoms may include warm skin and ulceration with pus drainage

 - Almost all feet and ankle swelling is diagnosed by clinical observation and physical examination; tests are ordered to diagnose underlying causes